uwspstar/Side-Projects/JavaScript/从ES6到ES11JS全版本JavaScript语法详解/readme.md

     console.log('studyEs5', this.name);
   },
   studyArrow: () => {
-    console.log('studyArrow', this.name); // undefined : no this inside arrow function
+    console.log('studyArrow', this.name); // undefined : no this inside arrow function, this is obj, obj.name undefined
-    //ReferenceError: name is not defined
   },
 };
 obj.studyArrow(); // undefined